tekgourou/Splunk_Chrome_Extension/README.md

 ## Support

-This Chrome extension is not officially supported by Splunk.
+This Chrome extension is not supported by Splunk.

 For questions, issues, or feature requests, please contact:
 **alexandre@argeris.net**